by Dr. Kevin Berry

 There is no such thing as a universal TMJ treatment method.
 Proper TMJ treatment requires diagnosis and therapy as complex as the condition itself.
 There are several different treatment options available to patients in Denver.
 Some of these treatment techniques seem simple while others are a bit more complex in nature; however, the fact remains that they have proven to work, and that is all that patients and dentists alike care about!
 Dr. Berry will spend time with you during your consultation to come up with a TMJ treatment plan that fits your needs as well as your lifestyle.
 As a neuromuscular dentist, Dr. Berry will treat your TMJ at the source of the problem; this means that the actual condition will be treated, instead of just covering up the symptoms.
 This way you can rest assured that your headaches, jaw pain, and other TMJ symptoms will be gone for good.

 As you may have imagined, before you can be given any type of TMJ treatment you will need to be examined by Dr. Berry.
 He will consider your dental history, past treatment types, along with a precise oral evaluation of your teeth, jaw, and other parts.
-Part of your first-time visit will include the TENS and K7 devices.
-When you come into our office, Dr. Berry will use the K7 Evaluation system, a computerized system that works like a GPS you’re your bite, to analyze your occlusion (how your teeth come together) and how hard your jaw has to work to open, to close, and to just hold still.
-After he has a good baseline reading, he will connect you with a TENS unit.
-This device sends electrical impulses to the nerves in your TMJ (temporomandibular joint) as a way to relax and treat your TMJ symptoms.
-The TENS system is completely painless so there is no need to have fear or anxiety over using it.
-Once your jaw joints are in a relaxed position, Dr. Berry will reconnect you with the K7 Evaluation system to check the balance of your bite in its relaxed state and to find the ideal at-rest position for your bite.
-Armed with this information, he will identify which type of TMJ treatment would best put and keep your jaw in a proper position.
-At that point he will explain your options:
+Part of your first-time visit will include the sophisticated TENS unit.
+When you come into our office, Dr. Berry will analyze your occlusion (how your teeth come together) and how hard your jaw has to work to open, to close, and to just hold still.

 Neuromuscular Appliance